All Articles

 Configure Version Updates

 Click on Settings… and then select Updates.
+The Software Updater may run for a moment before presenting the settings button.
 You can choose to receive all updates or only LTS updates using the drop-down menu at the bottom, labeled "Notify me of a new Ubuntu version".

 OptionResult